open-telemetry/community/docs/how-to-setup-new-slack-channel.md

-# How we setup new slack channel
+# How we setup new Slack channels

 ## Naming

-Most channels have a name pattern like `#otel-foo`.
+Most channels have a name pattern like `#otel-*`.
 We recommend that pattern for consistency.

 ## Channel Settings